regor-unimore/MARSIS/README.md

     <li> <i> ephemeris_time.dat </i> : sampled times for future observations; each observation starts at a sampled time and last for at most L seconds</li>
     <li> <i> predictions.txt </i> : machine learning predictions for each sampled time</li>
 </ul>

+**Code** contains the python code to solve the ILP model with Gurobi solver and a visualization template for the model solution.
+The codes take in input the name of the instance to be solved (or visualized), and read all the necessary input files.
+Note that in the ILP N, W, and &beta; are set to their deafult values, and can be changed directly in the code.

 **MARSIS_dataset_2005_2021**: historical dataset, accessible at https://drive.google.com/file/d/1yfUDtKWk9R5HVsB9l4kgbGEa-UPp3bIV/view?pli=1